PEM--/meteor-helper/README.md

 * Command and its path.
 The default is: `/usr/local/bin/mrt`.
 * Main listening port.
 The default is 3000.
 * Production flag.
 The default is `false`.
+* Debug flag.
+The default is `false`.
+* MongoDB's URL.
+Leave it empty to use the default embedded MongoDB in Meteor.

 ![Meteor.js from Atom.io](https://raw.githubusercontent.com/PEM--/meteor-helper/master/assets/capture.png)